ChrisZasa/MTXQC_documentation/13-faqs.Rmd

 # Frequently Asked Questions{#FAQ}

+Please keep in mind that thorughout this section the project-folder is referred as 'psirm_glucose'.

+If you do not find an answer to your question - please create an issue directly in the github repository^[check https://www.github.com/ChrisZasa/MTXQC_documentation/] or write an e-mail.

 ## How do I create my annotation-file?{#createannotation}

 The annotation file relate file names with experimental conditions or specify quantification standards in your batch.
 Two columns - **File and Type** - are obligatory and have to be present in the annotation file.
 In the case of their absence `MTXQCvX_part1.Rmd` stops processing and shows an error message.